Looking After Your Cat Client: Provide the Best Cat Sitting Services

 01 Follow the cat owner’s instructions

 First things first, get some yummy food in the bowl.
 Follow the owner’s instructions but the general rule is that fresh wet food should be replaced at least twice daily and dry food at least once daily.
+However, this will vary from client to client when you cat sit.
+Just make sure you understand the owner’s instructions and ask questions if anything isn’t clear.

 02 Always supply fresh water for the cat